Max Weisel: Soundrop

-During his time in high school, Max Weisel developed Soundrop, a recreation of JT Nimoy's Ball Droppings, tailored for iPhone and iPad devices.
+During his time in high school, Weisel developed Soundrop, a recreation of JT Nimoy's Ball Droppings, tailored for iPhone and iPad devices.
 The user creates sounds by drawing lines, which then interact with falling dots.

 From July 24 through November 7, 2011, Soundrop was on display as part of the Museum of Modern Art's Talk to Me exhibition.
 JT Nimoy, the developer of the original app, expressed appreciation for Weisel's adaptation, noting the addition of new concepts in Soundrop.

-The app caught the attention of many in the app development community as well as prominent musicians such as Björk, who contacted Max to collaborate on an upcoming project after seeing Soundrop, stating in an interview with Pitchfork that “Soundrop by Max Weisel was the best [app] because it really is a musical instrument.
+The app caught the attention of many in the app development community as well as prominent musicians such as Björk, who contacted Weisel to collaborate on an upcoming project after seeing Soundrop, stating in an interview with Pitchfork that “Soundrop by Max Weisel was the best [app] because it really is a musical instrument.
 It wasn’t just superficial.”

 Biophilia tour and Björk apps

-In 2010, He began work on multiple projects for Björk: three "song apps" to be included as part of the release of Björk's official "app album", Biophilia.
+In 2010, he began work on multiple projects for Björk: three "song apps" to be included as part of the release of Björk's official "app album", Biophilia.
 The album is a first of its kind crossover between mobile applications and mainstream musical releases.
 The album and associated apps were released in 2011.
-Max also designed and programmed a new musical interface taking advantage of four iPads networked together to create a large touchscreen surface for playing multiple instruments and controlling stage elements for the Biophilia tour show, including a large Tesla coil used as a melodic instrument.
-Max's debut performance with Björk was broadcast on The Colbert Report in February 2012.
-The iPad interface was integrated into the Biophilia tour, with Max performing alongside Björk, where he played as part of the band in her tour appearances from 2012 - 2013.
-In addition to his work performing on the tour and designing interactive systems for the performances, Max also served as the musical director.
+Weisel also designed and programmed a new musical interface taking advantage of four iPads networked together to create a large touchscreen surface for playing multiple instruments and controlling stage elements for the Biophilia tour show, including a large Tesla coil used as a melodic instrument.
+Weisel's debut performance with Björk was broadcast on The Colbert Report in February 2012.
+The iPad interface was integrated into the Biophilia tour, with Weisel performing alongside Björk, where he played as part of the band in her tour appearances from 2012 - 2013.
+In addition to his work performing on the tour and designing interactive systems for the performances, Weisel also served as the musical director.